occiglot/occiglot/content/posts/community-oscar.md

 ---
 title: "Community OSCAR: A Community Effort for Multilingual Web Data"
-author: "Manuel Brack, Malte Ostendorff, Pedro Ortiz and other contributors"
+author: "Manuel Brack, Malte Ostendorff, Pedro Ortiz Suarez and other contributors"
 date: "2024-08-26"
 description: "Today, we announce the community project and collaboration between Occiglot and the OSCAR project that created a multilingual large-scale Web-crawled dataset."
 tags: ["dataset", "announcements"]